Europe Calls For Mandatory 'Kill Switches' On Robots

 Bender B. Rodriguez would be proud.

-You see, killbots have a preset kill limit (Score:2)
+You see, killbots have a preset kill limit (Score:3)

 Knowing their weakness, I sent wave after wave of my own men at them until they reached their limit and shut down.
 Kif, show them the medal I won."